 Sandhofer Straße 116

 Our Data Protection Officer may be contacted via the above mentioned address with the addition “Data Protection Officer” or via email firstname.lastname@example.org.

 The California Supplemental Privacy Notice provides the appropriate channels for contacting Roche with questions, requests, and inquiries in scope of California law.
 The California Supplemental Privacy Notice is available at: https://www.roche.com/ccpa-privacy-notice.htm

 Roche is a global undertaking whose Diagnostics, Diabetes Care, and Pharma business units are active in the production and distribution of a variety of medical products and drugs, as well as related services

 Roche is aware of the fact that the privacy and thus, also the protection of our customers’ personal data is very important, and the company accords great importance to this.
 Consequently, Roche has taken the necessary precautions for doing justice to the globally applicable data protection requirements, complying with the provisions of the EU and of Germany, as well as respective other applicable standards.
 Processing of your personal data will exclusively be performed within the scope permitted by the law, and taking into account applicable laws, in particular, the obligation to maintain transparency.

 In the context of an application and selection process and in order to get in contact with you, Roche will process your personal data, based on the performance of a contract to which the data subject is party or in order to take steps at the request of the data subject prior to entering into a contract (Art.
-6(1) lit. b GDPR in conjunction with § 26(1) sentence 1 BDSG).
+6(1) lit. b GDPR and para.
+26(1) sentence 1 BDSG).